stoneman06/Blood-Bank-system/README.md

 2. Open XAMPP Control panal and start apache and mysql.

-3. Download and Extract files in C:\xampp\htdocs.
+3. Download and Extract files in C:\xampp\htdocs..

 4. Open any browser